YueErro/udacity_cplusplus/notebook/NOTEBOOK.md

 4. Unlike the stack, the heap is shared among multiple threads, which means that memory management for the heap needs to take concurrency into account as several threads might compete for the same memory resource.
 5. When memory is allocated or deallocated on the stack, the stack pointer is simply shifted upwards or downwards.
 Due to the sequential structure of stack memory management, stack memory can be managed (by the operating system) easily and securely.
 With heap memory, allocation and deallocation can occur arbitrarily, depending on the lifetime of the variables.
 This can result in fragmented memory over time, which is much more difficult and expensive to manage.

-Memory on the heap can become fragmented and a classic symptom is that you try to allocate a large block and you can’t, even though you appear to have enough memory free.
+Memory on the heap can become fragmented and a classic symptom is that you try to allocate a large block and you can't, even though you appear to have enough memory free.
 On systems with virtual memory however, this is less of a problem, because large allocations only need to be contiguous in virtual address space, not in physical address space.

 When memory is heavily fragmented however, memory allocations will likely take longer because the memory allocator has to do more work to find a suitable space for the new object.